 Why add nylon?
 Mohair itself has relatively little elasticity and so we add nylon to give extra stretch.
 The nylon does not detract from the beneficial effects of the mohair.

 Sportsman Collection - Three pairs of Corrymoor Sportsman.
 The ultimate professional choice for comfort and durability.

 Meadow Collection - A pair of Corrymoor Sportsman and a pair of Corrymoor Companion.
 The best of our socks.

-Coast Collection - Three pairs of our hardy Corrymoor Companions in the colours of the coast.
+Companion Collection - Three pairs of our hardy Corrymoor Companions.

 “In 25 years the mohair fibre and ingredients of your Corrymoor Socks haven't changed…..but detergents and washing machines have.”